ezekielkibiego/Blog-Web/README.md

 [Ezekiel Kibiego](https://github.com/ezekielkibiego)

 # Description
 This  is a Python Flask App where a user(s) can post a blog(s) as well as read incredible random quotes.
-The user(s) can comment and also delete bogs and comments they have written and also allow(s) other users who have signed up to to sign in and comment and delete a blog.
+The user(s) can comment and also delete bogs and comments they have written and also allow(s) other users who have signed up to sign in and comment and delete a blog.

 ## Live Link